Gambir railway station: Building layout and facilities

+Like other Manggarai–Jakarta Kota elevated stations, work on the station was done by Inti Era Cipta, a consortium formed by Encona Engineering, Wiratman, PT Chandra Wahana Raya and PT Asianenco.
+The project also involved 3 Japanese firms: Pacific Consultant International, Japan Transportation Consultants, and Japan Electrical Consulting.

+Manggarai-Jakarta Kota elevated stations were designed with post-modernism, incorporating hi-tech aesthetics with local traditional architecture.
+Stations were designed with bright colors to serve as local landmarks for the area, and also for easy recognition.
+Columns on the station were placed to allow views toward the National Monument from Jl.
+Medan Merdeka Timur.
+The station is colored green specifically to conform with the nearby Taman Medan Merdeka.

 Gambir Station has four railway tracks, with tracks 2 and 3 being straight.
-After Eid al-Fitr 2012, the station was no longer used as a KRL Commuterline stop, and its passengers were diverted to either or stations.
+After Eid al-Fitr 2012, the station was no longer used as a Commuterline stop, and its passengers were diverted to either or stations.

 The Gambir Station current building consists of three floors.
 The main hall, counters, restaurants, shops, and ATMs are on the first floor.
 The second floor is the waiting area with several fast food restaurants and cafeterias, while the platforms and rail tracks are on the third floor.
 Announcements are made in Indonesian and English.

 Old tracks were reinstalled on the original site of Gambir Station prior to 1992 renovation.
 A restaurant using former Rheostatic EMU rolling stock was planned above the reinstalled old tracks.

 When Ignasius Jonan served as the president and director of KAI, it was planned to build a restaurant using original train units in the parking area.
 The planned tracks have been installed, and it is planned to use the 1978 class of the former Rheostatic EMU unit from Purwakarta Station as the restaurant.
 The unit was separated from other unused commuter trains and stored in Purwakarta locomotive depot because it was planned to be brought to Gambir Station.
 However, the plan was never realized, only the tracks were installed.
 The Rheostatic EMU unit chosen for the restaurant plan was also never brought and ended up being scrapped like other unused Rheostatic EMU units.
 The former rail track was still visible as of 2018 until it was finally demolished.

 Gambir Station is now equipped with a Rail Transit Suite, a special transit hotel for train passengers.